simontaen/Passions/Notes.md

 * Silent push after fav'ing an Artist (Status Processing) to update UI automatically

 * "-1" cell on Timeline to filter results
-* search for an artist to add (but consider all resources!)
+* segmented control and navbar hiding
 * change ordering on adding artists & fav artists

-* Auto-refresh / paging on Timeline
+* search for not in library artists to add (but consider all resources!)

 * Album Info screen
 * Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)

 * Parse seems to just take a default date of today for the Albums sometimes (check Bruce and Beatles)
 	* actually Spotify delivers shit data!
 (Track of my Years from Bryan Adams for example!)

+* Album image resources

+* communication with add vc's (no delegate...)

+* Network activity spinner when downloading (especially artwork)

 ## UI